What is Tea

 Fermented (Aged)

 This process is used for the famous Pu-erh tea, in both green and black varieties.
 After processing it may be kept loose or compressed into various shapes and stored in cool cellars for many years before being available to purchase.
 This ageing process adds a desirable complexity to the flavour.
-Like
+Like vintage wine some vintages of Pu-erh tea are very rare and sought after making them expensive.

 Smoked